 There are two standard weight attributes, referred to as the Links attribute and the Total link strength attribute.
 For a given item, the Links and Total link strength attributes indicate, respectively, the number of links of an item with other items and the total strength of the links of an item with other items.
 For example, in the case of co-authorship links between researchers, the Links attribute indicates the number of co-authorship links of a given researcher with other researchers.
-The Total link strength attribute indicates the total strength of the co-authorship links of a given researcher with other researchers.
+The Total link strength attribute indicates the total strength of the co-authorship links of a given researcher with other researchers in the co-authorship links of a given researchers.